 Video editing is one of the most demanding tasks for a modern video editing computer system to accomplish...
 Even more demanding on a computer than playing the latest high power video games...!

 Let's take a look at what's needed for a great video editing computer…!

 You need a lot of computing power to video edit with ease…!
-And that's because...
+That's because...
 Video editing applications push a computer's performance so extremely HARD ...!!

 You could end up applying an editing command and having to wait 30 minutes or more rendering your video just to see what the results look like!

 Believe me...
 It can be extremely aggravating without the right equipment!!